skills17/competition-manager/README.md

 ### 2. Starting the environment

-1. Open a terminal and navigate to the directory of this repository.
+1. Open a terminal and navigate to the directory of this repository `cd competition-manager`.
 2. Run `docker compose up -d` to start the environment.
 3. Wait a few seconds and verify that the environment is healthy by running `docker ps`.